 What happens when you combine alcohol and ice cream?
 MAGIC.
-Buzzed Bull Creamery in Over-the-Rhine, Ohio, will be serving up alcoholic ice cream later this month, expertly pairing booze with homemade ice cream or frozen yogurt.
+Buzzed Bull Creamery in Over-the-Rhine, Ohio, will be serving up alcoholic ice cream, expertly pairing booze with homemade ice cream or frozen yogurt.

 Boozy mix-ups include the Redleg, made with strawberries, graham crackers, Red Bull, and vodka, or the Bonfire, a combo of marshmallow, Fireball whiskey, graham crackers, and chocolate chips.
 Customers can also create their own unique flavor, handcrafted “from the cow up.”
 You can move down the counter and add up to 20 mix-ins (like fruit, nuts and candy) to your chosen base flavor, which is then flash frozen with liquid nitrogen.

 And who are the masterminds behind this brilliant operation?
 It’s a family affair: Shane Mounce, his wife, Katherine, his brother and sister-in-law, his mother, and two family friends.

 “It’s been a three-year odyssey to get to this point.
 Our Sundays have been spent experimenting in someone’s kitchen,” Mounce told WCPO.
 From their experimentations, the owners plan to have about 30 pre-designed offerings on the menu, though it’s “solely a suggestion,” according to Mounce’s sister-in-law.
 “You can select different levels of alcohol, from top-shelf liquors…or remove alcohol from any menu item as well.”